-Dr. Massimo Marino is an accomplished physicist/computer scientist with an extensive experience in scientific research,
+Dr. Massimo Marino is an accomplished physicist/computer scientist with an extensive experience in scientific research, business strategy, information security, and compliance/GDPR.

 In the numerous companies he has worked for, he has been instrumental in elevating IT governance, as well as implementing the GDPR compliance program and other similar regulations which resulted in improved operational outcomes.